sommerda/LibreOffice-Macros-/README.md

 # LibreOffice Macros
 LibreOffice macros I created.
-May it be helpfull to others.
+May it be helpful to others.

 The only macro currently replaces any strings "[footnote: SOMETEXT]" in a libreoffice writer document with a footnote containing SOMETEXT.
 Free to use for everyone.